emipa606/RimofMadnessArachnophobia/README.md

 - This will be removed when/if Jecrell comes back
 - Fixed a few errors connected to spwning webs and cocoons
 - Added support for Combat Extended
+- Spiders can now be selected as venerated animals in Ideology
 - Updated russian translation, thanks Animal Mind

 ![Image](https://i.imgur.com/pufA0kM.png)